reinvanoyen/cmf/README.md

 php artisan cmf:install
 ```

-The install command has also published a application-specific service provider.
+The install command has also published an application-specific service provider.
 Register it
 in your `config/app.php` file, like so:

 ```php